Visyond/website-hugo/site/content/solutions/data-tracking-software.md

         isVisible: true
         demoDescription: >-
           Create interactive, spreadsheet-driven dashboards, and empower collaborators to test scenarios without the risk of breaking the model.
-    demoSectionTitle: Watch Scenarios and Analysis in Action
+    demoSectionTitle: Watch Visyond in Action
 ---